 Agave nectar is a liquid that ranges from golden to darker brown in color.
 It’s made from agave plants, which are native to southern USA, Mexico and Latin America.
 As with most items on this list, agave nectar is typically considered a refined sugar.

 Agave nectar is also called agave syrup and is made by extracting the juice of the agave plant, then processing it into syrup.
 The final product contains glucose and fructose but larger amounts of fructose are present compared to glucose.

 The fructose content of agave nectar depends on the species of agave plant used and the type of processing.
 Estimates range from 56% up to about 90% fructose in agave nectar with the majority of the remaining percentage being glucose.

-Maple syrup can be golden, amber or dark in colour, depending on how concentrated the sap is.
+Maple syrup can be golden, amber or dark in color, depending on how concentrated the sap is.
 Maple syrup is primarily sucrose (aka glucose and fructose).

-Table syrup is typically made from corn syrup and/or high fructose corn syrup, often with flavours and other ingredients.
+Table syrup is typically made from corn syrup and/or high fructose corn syrup, often with flavors and other ingredients.
 Maple syrup and table syrup are not the same product.

 The syrups that make table syrup are considered refined therefore table syrup is also considered a refined sugar product.

-Honey is a thick golden coloured product made by bees from plant nectar.
+Honey is a thick golden colored product made by bees from plant nectar.
 Honey is not considered vegan as it is a by-product of bees.

 While honey is technically a natural sugar, it may or may not be processed.
 There are countless varieties of honey, some are specific to the plants the bees drew nectar from.